Ariadne’s Escape

 My dear readers and listeners,

-It’s for these reasons and countless more that I am so thrilled to invite you on a tour of Ariadne’s Escape.
-We’ll begin in the most famous of poleis: Athens, the city of Athena.
-From there we journey down the coast of southern Attica to its southernmost tip, the cape of Sounion.
-It’s there, hanging off the edge of a seaside cliff, where we’ll find the temple of Poseidon, one of the most stunning sites on the mainland.
-The temple was built on the spot where the ancient Greeks believed King Aegeus threw himself into the sea that would take his name, distraught over the death of his son, Theseus (who was in fact not dead; he only forgot to change the colour of his ship’s sails, a code he’d set with his father to signal he’d survived the famed Minotaur on Crete).
+From Naxos we sail to the most famous of poleis: Athens, the city of Athena.
+We explore this storied (and beloved!) ancient world and journey from there down the coast of southern Attica to its southernmost tip, the cape of Sounion.
+It’s here, hanging off the edge of a seaside cliff, where we’ll find the temple of Poseidon, one of the most stunning sites on the mainland.
+The temple was built on the spot where the ancient Greeks believed King Aegeus threw himself into the sea that would take his name, distraught over the death of his son, Theseus (who was in fact not dead: he only forgot to change the colour of his ship’s sails, a code he’d set with his father to signal he’d survived the famed Minotaur on Crete).
+Athens becomes the final stop on this mythology- and archaeology-rich tour.
+I’ll be giving casual discussions and lectures looking at the myth and history we encounter along the way.
+This will be our first group foray into the Cycladic islands and I could not possibly be more excited to share it with you all!

-Please, join me on this tour to explore a few of my personal favourite islands of Greece, and some of the most mythologically rich places in the whole world of the Aegean!
+Please, join me to explore a few of my personal favourite places in Greece, and some of the most mythologically rich places in the whole of the Aegean.

 Reservations: call Thalassa Journeys at 866-633-3611 or email reservations@thalassajourneys.com.